 Apply the contraceptive patch to a clean, dry, intact, healthy area of skin on the buttock, abdomen, upper outer arm, or upper torso, in a place where it will not be rubbed by tight clothing.
 Do not place the contraceptive patch on the breasts or on skin that is red, irritated, or cut.
 Do not apply makeup, creams, lotions, powders, or other topical products to the skin area where the contraceptive patch is placed.
 Each new patch should be applied to a new spot on the skin to help avoid irritation.

 Do not cut, decorate, or change the patch in any way.
 Do not use extra tape, glue, or wraps to hold the patch in place.

-- Peel away half of the plastic liner.
+- Peel away half or the larger part of the plastic liner.
 Avoid touching the sticky surface of the patch.

 - After one week, remove the patch from your skin.
 Fold the used patch in half so that it sticks to itself and dispose of it so that it is out of the reach of children and pets.
 Do not flush the used patch down the toilet.

 Check your patch every day to make sure it is sticking.
 If the patch has been partially or completely detached for less than one day, try to reapply it in the same place immediately.
 Do not try to reapply a patch that is no longer sticky, that has stuck to itself or another surface, that has any material stuck to its surface or that has loosened or fallen off before.
 Apply a new patch instead.
 Your Patch Change Day will stay the same.
 If the patch has been partially or completely detached for more than one day, or if you do not know how long the patch has been detached, you may not be protected from pregnancy.
 You must start a new cycle by applying a new patch immediately; the day that you apply the new patch becomes your new Patch Change Day.
 Use backup birth control for the first week of the new cycle.